ConfuseKarma/ConfuseKarma/README.md

 ## 🌍 About Me

 - 🏫 **Computer Engineering Student** at Eng.
 Salvador Arena College
-- 🔥 Passionate about **DevOps, Cloud Computing, and Cybersecurity**
+- 🔥 Passionate about **Programming, DevOps, Cloud Computing, and Cybersecurity**
 - 💡 Always learning new **technologies and automation tools**
 - 🗣️ Fluent in **English & Portuguese** | Intermediate in **Spanish**
-- 🎯 Focused on **building scalable solutions and improving security**
+- 🎯 Focused on **improving my programming skills and knowledge as a future computer engineer, building scalable solutions and improving security**
+- 🎮💻 Games and Animes enthusiast!
 ---

 ## 📈 GitHub Stats